Cultural impact of Beyoncé: Race

 "Formation" has been used as an anthem for various socio-political movements, with its lyrics featuring signs at protests.

-Former President of the United States Barack Obama, in a speech on racial inequality delivered to Howard University, explained how Beyoncé's dominance as a black woman would not have been seen as possible when he was a graduate, with Beyoncé acting as a symbol for how the US is a "better place today".
-In Black Camera, Stephanie Li wrote that Beyoncé has "profoundly transformed images of blackness" by "cultivating an air of astounding exceptionality" and "extraordinary talent and vision", in a manner that is only comparable to Obama.
-She also wrote that even though Beyoncé has raised money for Black Lives Matter groups and has rallied others against police brutality, her most powerful contribution to the Black Lives Matter movement has been Lemonade, "which tapped into a need for healing, strength, and hope among a black community devastated by an onslaught of men and women killed in police encounters".
-The Guardian's Syreeta McFadden noted that Beyoncé has depicted archetypal southern Black women "in ways that we haven't seen frequently represented in popular art or culture", while Miriam Bale for Billboard named Lemonade "a revolutionary work of black feminism".
-According to Andrea Peterson of The Washington Post, "Beyoncé has increasingly used her platform and her art to address racial inequality, especially in the wake of police-involved deaths of black men that have dominated headlines in recent years."
+Former President of the United States Barack Obama, in a speech on racial inequality delivered to Howard University, explained how Beyoncé's dominance as a Black woman would not have been seen as possible when he was a graduate, with Beyoncé acting as a symbol for how the US is a "better place today".
+In Black Camera, Stephanie Li wrote that Beyoncé has "profoundly transformed images of [B]lackness" by "cultivating an air of astounding exceptionality" and "extraordinary talent and vision", in a manner that is only comparable to Obama.
+She also wrote that even though Beyoncé has raised money for Black Lives Matter groups and has rallied others against police brutality, her most powerful contribution to the Black Lives Matter movement has been Lemonade, "which tapped into a need for healing, strength, and hope among a [B]lack community devastated by an onslaught of men and women killed in police encounters".
+The Guardians Syreeta McFadden noted that Beyoncé has depicted archetypal southern Black women "in ways that we haven't seen frequently represented in popular art or culture", while Miriam Bale for Billboard named Lemonade "a revolutionary work of [B]lack feminism".
+According to Andrea Peterson of The Washington Post, "Beyoncé has increasingly used her platform and her art to address racial inequality, especially in the wake of police-involved deaths of [B]lack men that have dominated headlines in recent years."
 Peterson also described her as a "powerful voice for the Black Lives Matter movement", noting that this has caused her to receive hatred and vitriol from conservative outlets.

-Beyoncé and her blackness have been the subject of various conversations throughout her career, including in her music and films, by music journalists and the media.
+Beyoncé and her Blackness have been the subject of various conversations throughout her career, including in her music and films, by music journalists and the media.
 Beyoncé has been called the "most politically divisive" celebrity in the United States and "Black America's great communicator".
 She has also consistently supported the Black Lives Matter movement, donating millions of dollars to various charities, bailed out several protesters who could not pay their bail following anti-police brutality demonstrations in Baltimore and Ferguson, Missouri, and publicly dedicated her BET Humanitarian Award to the movement.
 She has used her social media platform and celebrity status to highlight racial injustices on several occasions, including after the murder of George Floyd, issuing an open letter to Kentucky Attorney General Daniel Cameron, calling out the lack of arrests in the case of Breonna Taylor, and attending protests after the killing of Trayvon Martin.
 The latter resulted in a threat made by George Zimmerman, the man who fatally shot Martin.